Back to Reputation Management

 QR codes have become the go-to solution, and for good reason.
 A QR code on the receipt, the bill holder, or a small table card that links directly to your Google review page makes it so easy.
 No searching for your business name.
 No fumbling through Google Maps.
 Just scan, write, done.
 Effortless.

 The maths on this is simple.
-If you can bump up your monthly review count by just five or six genuinely detailed, positive reviews, the cumulative effect on your Google ranking, how easily AI finds you, and what people think about your place, is huge.
-Over a year, that’s 60-70 extra high-quality reviews – each one a little marketing machine working for you around the clock.
+If you can bump up your monthly review count by just five or six genuinely detailed, positive reviews, the cumulative effect on your Google ranking, how easily people find you, and what they think about your place, is huge.
+Over a year, that's 60-70 extra high-quality reviews – each one a little marketing machine working for you around the clock.

 And every single one of those reviews becomes potential content for your social media, your website, your in-venue signs, and your email marketing.
 It's a brilliant cycle that just keeps feeding itself.

-How many reviews should I share on social media each week?
-One or two per week is plenty.
-You don't want your social media feed to turn into nothing but review screenshots, do you?
-Mix them in with behind-the-scenes glimpses, menu updates, and team highlights.
-A review post every few days keeps the good word spreading without getting repetitive.
+Restaurant and bar owners should aim to share one or two review-based posts per week to keep content fresh without becoming repetitive.
+You don't want your social media feed to turn into nothing but review screenshots.
+Mix them in with behind-the-scenes glimpses, menu updates, and team highlights to maintain a balanced content strategy.

 Article Details